-First, download and boot the FastBasic ATR (version 4.4) I have provided in a zip file.
+First, download and boot the FastBasic ATR (version 4.4) I have provided in a zip file (newer versions can be found here).
 This will take you to the intro screen shown below.
 Hit enter.
 This will take you to a SpartaDos X prompt (D1:).
 From here you can select the floating-point version by typing FB and hitting enter.
 You can also select the integer version by typing FBI and hitting enter.
 Either are fine for this demo.

 Second, you will now see the help screen shown below.
 This summarizes the different commands you can use to edit and interact with your code.
 Later, we will use Ctrl-L for loading the file and Ctrl-R to execute the code.
 For now, hit Ctrl-N to move on to the editor.

 Third, you are ready to either type in code or load a program.
 Type Ctrl-L to load the program SUM.FBA from the ATR file.
 Once loaded, the program will display in the editor.
 The top row shows the filename and what screen line the cursor is on.